-Waiting for exam results can be a nerve-wracking experience, especially when you are expecting results from exams like the Leaving Cert or college summer exams.
+Waiting for exam results can be a challenging experience, especially when you are expecting results from the Leaving Cert or college summer exams.

 Some of the reasons you might be anxious about your results include:

 - The pressure to get good results for the course or career you want

 - Pressure from family or teachers who expect you to get good results

 - Comparing yourself to other people in your class or on your course

 - Worrying about what your results might mean for the future

 - The uncertainty of not knowing and having to wait